 No more American Troops

 That principle is that America will supply all the weapons, air support, logistical support, military training and money needed to defend and maintain peace in the Middle East, but we will no longer supply troops to fight and die.
-Countries of the Middle East must supply their own troops willing to die for their own freedom if they won’t why should Americans.
+Countries of the Middle East must supply their own troops willing to die in war for their own freedom, if they won’t why should Americans.

 When President Obama first unveiled his plan and the new paradigm shift all the critics said it would be a disaster.
 That President Obama was raising the flag of surrender and putting the homeland of America at risk, because in order to prevent Isis terrorist from coming to America and carrying out attacks we had to send American troops there to defeat the caliphate.